dhaakon/portfolio/blog/app/_posts/dev_tools.md

 LiveReload
 ------

-I think it is important to see an immediate response as a developer when coding.
+I think it is **important** to see an immediate response as a developer when coding.
 My ideal set-up is a dual monitor (the more the merrier) with VIM on one screen and [Chrome](http://www.google.com/chrome/) in the adjacent screen.
+LiveReload removes many tedious steps from a developer's workflow allowing them to focus on the code and experience.

 Github
 ------